awesome-reactivesearch/vue-moviestore/README.md

 * Auth0 (for user authentication functionality),
 * Stripe (for handling payments), and
 * Heroku and Vercel(for hosting the app).
->  **Note:** Only the first three parts of this series are out right now.
-We will be publishing the next parts over the coming weeks.

 ## Table of Contents